As we ease into the darker months of Scandinavian winter, I’m getting worried. Aren’t you?

 There are lots of great options.
 I set different songs for different days of the weeks on my iPhone.
 It’s a strange system but I like it.
 Putting your alarm clock out of reach really helps.

 I have my eyes set on this Philips Wake Up Light, and I have high hopes for it helping me through the winter.
 Other people swear by digital fitness bands like Jawbone UP24, which tracks your sleep patterns and wakes you at the optimal time to avoid grogginess.
 Experiment and see what works for you.
+It feels like a gimmick to me, but who am I to judge?
+I’m addicted to my morning routine app!

 Remember, we’re all in this together!
 A Danish poet called Henrik Nordbrandt wrote the following poem “The Year Has 16 Months:”